celestiaorg/docs/docs/developers/gm-rollmint.md

 ```

 You can learn more about the `gm` directory’s file structure [here](https://docs.ignite.com/guide/hello#blockchain-directory-structure).
-Most of your work in this tutorial will happen in the `x` directory.
+Most of our work in this tutorial will happen in the `x` directory.

 ## 💎 Installing Rollmint